What is Packet?

 | Escrow | Payments can be held in escrow and released only after the receiver approves |

-| Compressed state | Thread accounts use ZK-compressed accounts via Light Protocol, dramatically reducing on-chain storage costs |
+| Compressed state | Threads, messages, archives, and activity use ZK-compressed accounts via Light Protocol, dramatically reducing on-chain storage costs |

 | Permanent content | Large payloads are uploaded to Irys and stored permanently; the message holds the CID pointer |